-Hot flushes or flashes can feel like a furnace, you feel like you can’t control your body temperature, it is often accompanied by feelings of sickness and nausea.
+Hot flushes or flashes can feel like a furnace; you feel like you can’t control your body temperature; feelings of sickness and nausea often accompany it.

 Body odor is caused by stale sweat being allowed to sit on the skin, this then creates the perfect breeding ground for bacteria, which then, in turn, causes an unpleasant smell.

-When you first become perimenopausal your body goes through some changes, oestrogen levels drop and women often experience vaginal changes /dryness, night sweats and hot flashes.
-This can cause excessive sweating, which if left on the skin causes bacteria to develop causing body odour.
+When you first become perimenopausal, your body goes through some changes, oestrogen levels drop, and women often experience vaginal changes /dryness, night sweats, and hot flashes.
+This change can cause excessive sweating, which, if left on the skin, causes bacteria to develop, causing body odour.

 If you are worried about whether other people can smell you, even after bathing, consult your doctor who will test your overall health and hormone levels.